 Photography by: Lauren Hirsch

-That's one thing i've always stood firmly behind.
-But, if there's another thing I stand behind, it's the fact that the planet is in serious trouble, and we need to do all that we can to save it.
+If you've followed me for a while now, then you probably know that I've been very vocal about issues and causes that I stand very firmly behind.
+I've never been afraid to speak out against racism, Tr*mp, bigotry, misogyny, etc. But, if there's one thing I stand behind, it's the fact that the planet is in serious trouble, and we need to do all that we can to save it.
 Many people tell me, "I don't know what to do", and I'm always shocked to hear this from people in the fashion industry.
 With fashion being the second biggest polluter on the planet, there is SO much we can do to help reduce our footprint, and rather, so much we should be doing.
 And it starts with becoming informed and eco-conscious consumers.

-If your budget is a little on the smaller side, Everlane is another great ethical and sustainable shop.
+If your budget is a little on the smaller side, Everlane is another new favorite of mine, and a great ethical and sustainable shop.
+I've been ordering from them a bunch, recently, and I couldn't be happier with everything I've tried.
 They have basic, high quality cotton pieces for under $30, and more luxury pieces for $50-$150.
 One of the awesome things about their site, too, is their "Name Your Price" section, where you can choose between three different prices for certain "sale" items.
 It's a great way for them to handle overproduction, as well as offer quality, eco-friendly clothing for an affordable price.
 Not every item is like this, but there are quite a few that are, which is really, really awesome.

-Other ways to make a more eco-conscious change include swapping real leather for vegan leather (ps, can you believe this gorgeous jacket is vegan?!
-I couldn't believe it when I first saw!) and swapping wool and cashmere for synthetic fabrics.
+Other ways I've been making a more eco-conscious change includes swapping real leather for vegan leather (ps, can you believe this gorgeous jacket is vegan?!
+I couldn't believe it when I first saw it!) and swapping wool and cashmere for synthetic fabrics.
 By reducing use of animal skins, it greatly reduces the carbon footprint on our planet, as well as the amount of water used per production.

-Although my journey is just beginning, I'm working closer and closer to have a more eco-friendly wardrobe and (hopefully) switch into more sustainable style blogging.
+Although my journey is just beginning, I'm really excited to be making this shift.
 It may take a while, but if i'm going to consider myself an environmental activist, it's about time I start living like one.